hemidactylus/mlops-speedrun-spamclassifier/README.md

 - start `jupyter notebook`
 - locate `training/model1_2019/train_model_1_2019.ipynb`
 - run it all the way to storing the trained model.

+> **Note**: the details of the (rather sketchy) training process are not the focus of this story and will not be examined particularly.

 The notebook accesses the Feast store and uses it to retrieve, from offline storage, the training data.
 To do so, the join on `sms_id` is done behind